Bouteloua gracilis: Horticulture and agriculture

 Blue grama is valued as forage, and is the most valuable grama.
 It is an ideal range grass in the southwest.
 It will survive heavy grazing and extreme drought, and is quite palatable to livestock.
 Grazing of blue grama rangelands might also prevent invasion of undesirable weedy plants.

 Blue grama is grown by the horticulture industry, and used in perennial gardens, naturalistic and native plant landscaping, habitat restoration projects, and residential, civic, and highway erosion control.
 Blue grama flowers are also used in dried flower arrangements.
 Blue grama is the state grass of Colorado and New Mexico.
 It is listed as an endangered species in Illinois.

 Blue grama has a large genome relative to other grama grasses.
 It can be diploid or tetraploid.

 Among the Zuni people, the grass bunches are tied together and the severed end is used as a hairbrush, the other as a broom.
 Bunches are also used to strain goat's milk.
-The Costanoan, or Ohlone, use(d) the hollow stems as drinking straws.
+The Costanoan, or Ohlone, use(d) the hollow stems as straws.
 The Navajo use(d) it as sheep and horse feed.